Comoedia de Christi Resurrectione

 Conductor: Heinz Mende

-Original staging: Wieland Wagner · Set desing: Wieland Wagner
+Original staging: Wieland Wagner · Set design: Wieland Wagner

 (scenic) (first performance on stage)